Hammond Heritage Character Area

 What is the Hammond Heritage Character Area process?It is a community engagement process to explore potential legislative and regulatory tools for conserving the heritage character in Hammond.

-*The properties identified as “contributing to the Neighbourhood Character” are from the study entitled “Hammond Historic Character Area”.
+Port Hammond Junction Township plan boundaries (see the map below for the area boundaries).
+The properties identified as “contributing to the Neighbourhood Character” are from the study entitled “Hammond Historic Character Area”.
 Further review is required prior to implementation of any regulations.

 Why is the City doing this?Throughout the Hammond Area Plan process, the predominant message heard from the community was the desire to retain the neighbourhood’s heritage character.
 As a result of the community feedback received during the Hammond Area Plan consultation, Policy 3-4 was created with a commitment to come back to the community to explore potential legislation and regulatory tools for conservation of the Heritage Character Area.